michaelhettmer/react-hooks-use-previous/README.md

     // already ship with a default value (e.g. =0) and
     // profit from a much cleaner and more readable syntax const prevValue = usePreviousNumber(value);

+    // Optional: Pass a custom equality function in a configuration
+    // object as the third parameter.
+The default equality check is
+    // a reference comparison.
+This additional parameter allows e.g.
+    // a deep value comparison to check if an update is necessary. const prevValue = usePrevious<number[]>(value, [], { equalityFn: (a, b) => isEqual(a, b) });

     return (
         <div>